smashingboxes/android-apihelper/README.md

 * Create a BroadcastReceiver, where necessary, to listen for results.
 * Pass a url and parameters to an api method.
 * See example project for details.

+Future:

+* Funnel all calls through a gatekeeper method to reduce duplicated code.
+* Set up a queue to handle gaps in connectivity.